metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

 - `remove` (List of String) Remove specifies a list of HTTP header names to remove.
-- `set` (Attributes List) Set specifies a list of HTTP header values that will be set in the HTTP header.If the header does not exist it will be added, otherwise it will be overwritten with the new value. (see [below for nested schema](#nestedatt--spec--routes--request_headers_policy--set))
+- `set` (Attributes List) Set specifies a list of HTTP header values that will be set in the HTTP header.
+If the header does not exist it will be added, otherwise it will be overwritten with the new value. (see [below for nested schema](#nestedatt--spec--routes--request_headers_policy--set))

 <a id="nestedatt--spec--routes--request_headers_policy--set"></a>
 ### Nested Schema for `spec.routes.request_headers_policy.set`